 Candidates seeking admission to the M.Arch/MUP, the MPA/MUP, or the MS/MUP program must apply to and be admitted to both programs.
-The requirements for admission to the Master of Architecture degree program are detailed in the Architecture section of this Bulletin.
-The requirements for admission to the Master of Science in Engineering program are detailed in the Engineering section of this Bulletin.
-The requirements for admission to the MPA program are detailed in the Public Administration section of this Bulletin.
+The requirements for admission to the Master of Architecture degree program are detailed in the Architecture section of this Catalog.
+The requirements for admission to the Master of Science in Engineering program are detailed in the Engineering section of this Catalog.
+The requirements for admission to the MPA program are detailed in the Public Administration section of this Catalog.

 Credits and Courses

 The minimum degree requirement is 48 credits.
 Of these 48 credits, 27 are taken in the core curriculum, consisting of the following courses:

 |URBPLAN 711||Planning Theories and Practice||3|